-- 1) The institution for the study abroad destination program is a university or a university-affiliated education institution - 2) The application meets the required class contact hours - The required class contact hours are shown in the General Education Courses and the Departmental Courses table. - 1350 minutes or more for courses offered once a week whose required class contact hours are shown as 30 hours. - 3) All required documents are submitted (Refer to " Process for Credit Transfer") - 4) The applicant has consulted with both the Academic Affairs Office and International Affairs Office prior to departure.
+- 1) The institution for the study abroad destination program is a university or a university-affiliated education institution - 2) The application meets the required class contact hours - The required class contact hours are shown in the General Education Courses and the Departmental Courses table. - 1350 minutes or more for courses offered once a week whose required class contact hours are shown as 30 hours. - 2700 minutes or more for courses offered twice a week whose required class contact hours are shown as 60 hours. - 3) All required documents are submitted (Refer to " Process for Credit Transfer") - 4) The applicant has consulted with both the Academic Affairs Office and International Affairs Office prior to departure.